hoangthangta/Wikidata2Text/README.md

 # Wikidata2Text
-Wikidata claims or statements to natural language
+Wikidata claims or statements to Wikipedia sentences.
+We are updating the guiline...